la-thanh-tuan/ReaderPro/replit.md

-# Smart Translator Chrome Extension
+# Reader Pro Chrome Extension

 ## Overview
 A Chrome extension that provides instant text translation using an existing backend API.
 Features Metro-style UI design with smooth animations and popup interface.